handrimaulud/data-science/README.md

 # Data-science.
-This refference, and the code guide me become a data scientist that i have learned about what does the data scientist do.
+This refference, and the code guide me become a data enthusiast that i have learned about what does the data enthusiast do, such as data engineering, data analyst, data scientist, or business intelligence.

 I have learned several projects, such as:
 1. Classification
 2. Regression (i love much of this projects because i love calculus)